tpietzsch/none/README.md

 ![logo](logo-small.png)

-**Neon** is a runtime Java code modification tool.
+**None** is a runtime Java code modification tool.
 It implements code transformations that enable JIT optimization for certain difficult-to-optimize constructs.
-It is primarily intented to increase performance of the [ImgLib2](http://github.com/imglib) image processing library.

-**Neon** comprises a set of Java annotations and a Java agent that transforms annotated code.
-The transformation idioms are designed to be nonintrusive. *Importantly, annotated code will run with identical results, whether the Java agent is employed or not, making the use of Neon optional at runtime.*
+**None** comprises a set of Java annotations and a Java agent that transforms annotated code.
+The transformation idioms are designed to be nonintrusive. *Importantly, annotated code will run with identical results, whether the Java agent is employed or not, making the use of **None** optional at runtime.*

 Idioms
 ======